joeynmt/joeynmt/docs/source/resources.rst

 Toolkits
 --------
-A comprehensive list of NMT toolkits, ordered by deep learning backend can be found `here <https://github.com/jonsafari/nmt-list>`_.
+A comprehensive list of NMT toolkits, ordered by deep learning backends can be found `here <https://github.com/jonsafari/nmt-list>`_.

 Tutorials
 ---------